mozilla/learning-networks/clubs/events-women-girls-guide/content.md

 ##Creating Safe Spaces

 Leading up to the event, it’s important to share clear communication with attendees and address any safety concerns regarding location, scheduling and logistical factors.
 Make sure attendees feel like they are able to come and attend a space safely and comfortably.
 Clearly identify the purpose of the event and the value they will gain as a participant as it relates to both gender and local context.
-For example, sending a pre-event email to attendees telling them that "the event is female-only and is meant to be a space where women can share, support and collaborative with each other" will allow participants to come to the event with that mindset.
+For example, sending a pre-event email to attendees telling them that "the event is female-only and is meant to be a space where women can share, support and collaborate with each other" will allow participants to come to the event with that mindset.

 While at the event, create a comfortable learning and sharing environment by sharing ground rules at the beginning.
-The point of the ground rules is to create an inclusive space by making sure that individuals feel they can express feelings, opinions and ideas in a way that are welcome and encouraged.
+The point of  ground rules is to create an inclusive space by making sure that individuals feel they can express feelings, opinions and ideas in a way that are welcome and encouraged.

 Here are some example ground rules:

-* The goal of the event is to create a safe place for everyone to share opinions and ideas
+* The goal of the event is to create a safe place for everyone to share opinions and ideas.
 * Everyone’s opinions are valid and important.
 There are no bad ideas.
 * The information shared by individuals within the session will be held with respect and anonymity.
 * The conversation is not meant to discredit any person, organization, group, demographic or gender.
 * The conversation is being held with the intent to understand how to make the Internet an open and safe place.
 * This is an open environment where we have all come to learn from each other.
-* We are not here to be mean, negative, sarcastic or attack each other
+* We are not here to be mean, negative, sarcastic or attack each other.
-* Say “I” when expressing your opinion so it doesn’t sound like you are speaking for an unknown collective group
+* Say “I” when expressing your opinion so it doesn’t sound like you are speaking for an unknown collective group.
 * ……[view this guide to setting ground rules](http://www.edchange.org/multicultural/activities/groundrules.html)

 Ask attendees if there are any other norms that might benefit the group?
 Give attendees information about what or who they can contact during the event if they want to ask questions or address concerns.
 This might be volunteering yourself, other mentors or directing to external support channels.
-Once you have created a space where individuals feel they can contribute shift the conversation to what you are there to learn about that day.
+Once you have created a space where individuals feel they can contribute, shift the conversation to why you are there and what you'll learn about that day.

 ###Activities that create safe spaces

-Consider including activities, games or icebreakers that help reinforce a safe/supportive/collaborative space or create a gender-supportive environment.
+Consider including activities, games or icebreakers that help reinforce a safe/supportive/collaborative space and create a gender-supportive environment.

 Some ideas include:

-* Run through [this code of conduct exercise](http://mozillascience.github.io/working-open-workshop/code_of_conduct/) that will walk you through some of the considerations associated with anti-harassment policies, and help you put in place a plan and process for creating a welcoming, inclusive, harassment-free space.
+* Run through [this code of conduct exercise](http://mozillascience.github.io/working-open-workshop/code_of_conduct/) that will walk you through some of the considerations associated with anti-harassment policies to put a plan and process in for creating a welcoming, inclusive, harassment-free space.
-* Before running an activity ask each attendee to share why the topic being covered at the event matters to them (if appropriate ask them specifically why it matters for females in their location).
+* Before running an activity, ask each attendee to share why the topic being covered at the event matters to them (if appropriate, ask them specifically why it matters for females in their location).
 * [Run a spectrogram](https://mozteach.makes.org/thimble/how-to-run-a-spectrogram-icebreaker) and ask questions containing gender-specific language.
 Ex.
-“As a women I feel the Internet is a safe place to use.”
+“As a women, I feel the Internet is a safe place to use.”
-* At the end of the event have individuals share, either publically or privately, their appreciation for something another women in the room said or did at the event.
-If opting for more private appreciation, give individuals a few minutes at the end of the event to go up to each other directly(make sure it’s mandatory and don’t be alarmed if it looks like individuals are scrambling everywhere!).
+* At the end of the event, have individuals share, either publically or privately, their appreciation for something another women in the room said or did at the event.
+If opting for more private appreciation, give individuals a few minutes at the end of the event to go up to each other directly (make sure it’s mandatory and don’t be alarmed if it looks like individuals are scrambling everywhere!).

 ## Dealing with Difficult Topics

-Often when addressing issues and concerns related specifically to women and girls it can be a high-risk conversation.
+Often when addressing issues and concerns related specifically to women and girls, it can be a high-risk conversation.
 A high-risk conversation means that participants will have strong emotional reactions and feelings towards what is being discussed.
 Facilitators should be aware of the risk and expect certain types of triggers (also known as tension points) to occur.
-These often occur when dealing with,
+These often occur when dealing with:

 * Gender
 * Race